fiatconnect/specification/fiatconnect-api.md

 The `iban` field represents the IBAN number for the provider-controlled bank account that the user should send funds to.
 The `bic` field represents the
 [Bank Identifier Code](https://www.business.hsbc.uk/en-gb/solutions/iban-and-bic) associated with the institution with which the provider-controlled bank account is registered.

-#### 9.3.3.3. `PSEUserActionDetailsSchema`
+#### 9.3.3.3. `PSEUserAction`

-`PSEUserActionDetailsSchema` is a User Action Details Schema for transfers in requiring use of the Colombian [PSE payment system](https://www.pse.com.co/persona).
+`PSEUserAction` is a User Action Details Schema for transfers in requiring use of the Colombian [PSE payment system](https://www.pse.com.co/persona).

 ```
 {
-	userActionType: `TransferInUserActionType.PSE`,
+	userActionType: `TransferInUserActionDetailsEnum.PSEUserAction`,
 	url: `string`,
 }
 ```